 MormonThink is concerned with truth.
 As such, we present information about the LDS Church that may not be known to many members.
 We also present a limited range of perspectives and viewpoints, privileging those we believe are the most accurate, consistent and empirically valid.
 We believe it behooves the prophets, seers and revelators to fulfill their roles as mandated in the Church's own publications.

-1. We have been told by some devout Mormons that the information on MormonThink is meant to deceive devout members.
-According to the Church itself, it is a prophet's duty (not apologists' or members') to help people avoid deception: "A prophet is a person who has been called by God to speak for Him.
+1. Some devout Mormons say the information on MormonThink is meant to deceive.
+According to the Church itself, it is a prophet's duty (not apologists') to help people avoid deception: "A prophet is a person who has been called by God to speak for Him.
 Prophets…help us avoid deception…because they receive authority and revelation from God." ("Doctrinal Topics, Doctrinal Mastery Core Document, 2016" from the LDS website.)
-Although MormonThink occasionally presents information from apologists, we believe prophets should speak boldly and clearly those things that will help people avoid deception.
-MormonThink strongly urges the prophets to fulfill their calling.
-Until they do, the apologists' point of view is no more valid than the critics'.
+Although MormonThink occasionally presents information from apologists, we believe prophets should speak boldly and clearly those things that will help people avoid deception about the topics presented here on MormonThink.
+We urge the prophets to fulfill their calling.

 You may want to start by reading the Introduction to MormonThink.